Sports photography is far from easy. Use these basketball photography tips, and you’ll be capturing incredible, fast-action images in no time!

 - Sitting on the ground (with my back braced against a wall, when possible) or kneeling.

 Stay alert and follow the game!
-I equate shooting basketball with shooting ballet.
+I equate shooting basketball with shooting ballet photography.
 Anticipation and timing are key!

-I basically watch the entire basketball game through my viewfinder and focus on every shot.
+I basically watch the entire basketball game through my camera viewfinder and focus on every shot.
 In other words, I don’t just set my camera on auto-focus then “spray and pray.”
-I actually press the shutter button down half-way for every shot.
+I actually hold the shutter button down half-way for every shot.

 #ShootProofPRO Tip: Fear Not!